Frazer Solar GmbH v. Government of Lesotho

 In September 2018, Frazer Solar GmbH (FSG) of Germany signed an agreement with the Government of Lesotho (GOL) to develop a major solar and energy efficiency project with financing from the German government via development bank KFW.

 Despite the project being approved by the Prime Minister, Thomas Thabane, the Finance Minister – Dr Moeketsi Majoro – refused to co-operate and participate in the project.
+Dr Majoro led an opposing faction to Thabane and ousted him as party leader shortly after the contract was signed.

 Frazer Solar's Position: